vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 Proposed change
 ===============

-We propose to add a package named vmthunder to manage the deployment of vms.
+We propose some modifications called vmthunder to address problems described above.
+Vmthunder accelerate the deployment of vms in following ways.

+1. Each compute node attaches image volume to local as original volume.
+2. Use local storage of each node as a cache of the original volume.
+3. Make snapshot to the cached volume, boot vm atop the snapshot.

-Then at the stage of "_prep_block_device()", vmthunder configures each VM with two volumes(shown above):a (read-only) template volume exactly the same as the pre-created original volume and a (writable)snapshot volume storing each VM's difference to the template.
+At the stage "_prep_block_device()", vmthunder configures each VM with two volumes(shown above):a (read-only) template volume exactly the same as the pre-created original volume and a (writable)snapshot volume storing each VM's difference to the template.
 The original volume is the root of a template